cognusion/AllHandsOnDeck/README.md

 ### maxexecs

-The system default for maximum execution is currently 15, and if you always want that to be something different, it's obnoxious to specify it on the CLI all the time.
+The system default for maximum execution is currently 0 (educated guess), and if you always want that to be something different, it's obnoxious to specify it on the CLI all the time.
 Set this instead:
 ```json
 	{
 		"name": "maxexecs",